-My name is Arthur Hatton and I’m a grad student in psychology and a songwriter and performer.
-I also work as a behavioral research consultant, doing technical write-ups for the presentation of scientific material as well as invited lectures on various psychological and religious topics.
+My name is Arthur Hatton and I’m a doctoral student in clinical psychology, podcast producer, and songwriter.
+I also work as a behavioral research consultant, doing technical write-ups for the presentation of scientific material as well as invited lectures on my areas of expertise.

 I am also a songwriter and have written and performed music in a band setting, in a solo setting, and for a short film.

 Podcasting and Website: